LucasPadovan/challenge1/README.md

 # TODO

 - Tests for the current flows

-- Order schedules by date
-  - Test for ordering schedules
 - Adding a couple more days to the calendar view to have a better look
 - Adding sections for Years and tabs for different months
 - Improve schedule overlapping (right now can be accessed easily by keyboard)